Devilla/docs/ens-improvement-proposals/ensip-1-ens.md

 var address = resolver.addr(node);
 ```

-Because the `namehash` procedure depends only on the name itself, this can be precomputed and inserted into a contract, removing the need for string manipulation, and permitting O(1) lookup of ENS records regardless of the number of components in the raw name.
+Because the `namehash` procedure depends only on the name itself, this can be precomputed and inserted into a contract, removing the need for string manipulation, and permitting O(1) lookup of PNS records regardless of the number of components in the raw name.

 ### Name Syntax

-ENS names must conform to the following syntax:
+PNS names must conform to the following syntax:

 ```
 <domain> ::= <label> | <domain> "." <label>